 Whaddon Road’s East Stand is named after Colin Farmer, the late Vice Chairman of Cheltenham Town who sadly passed away in August 2016.
 It is otherwise known as the Wyman's Road Stand.

 The stand’s exterior consists of a brickwork base with white corrugated iron higher up and red trim in place along the edges of the roof.

-It isn’t possible to walk directly along the back wall of the Colin Farmer Stand as there are houses right outside of it, with the turnstiles for the stand being located off Wyman’s Road and next to the ground’s southeast corner.
+It isn’t possible to walk directly along the back wall of the Colin Farmer Stand as there are houses right outside of it, with the turnstiles for the stand being located off Wyman’s Road and next to the ground’s northeast corner.

 Out beyond the northeast corner of Whaddon Road is the Parklands Community Centre which has a private car park in place outside of it.